The American Plate Number Single Society

 Scott 2N6 / France Scott 476D, 1 fr 50, plate number 45444

-The use of plural "francs" was grammatically incorrect.
+The use of plural "francs" was grammatically incorrect for any value less than 2.

 Scott 2N7 / France Scott 476E, 2 fr 50, plate number 45445